qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 The statistical summary can be:

-* returned for the whole layer or |checkbox| :guilabel:`selected features only`
+* returned for the whole layer or |checkbox| :guilabel:`Selected features only`
+* |editCopy| copied to the clipboard and pasted as a table in another application
 * recalculated using the |refresh| button when the underlying data source changes (eg, new or removed features/fields, attribute modification)
-* |editCopy| copied to the clipboard and pasted as a table in another application

 .. _figure_statistical_summary: